-'''

-navigate back into the original dataset

-$ cd ../../DataLad-101

-write the note

-$ cat << EOT >> notes.txt

-A source to install a dataset from can also be a path,

-for example as in "datalad clone .../DataLad-101".

-Just as in creating datasets, you can add a

-description on the location of the new dataset clone

-with the -D/--description option.

-Note that subdatasets will not be installed by default,

-but are only registered in the superdataset -- you will

-'''
+''' navigate back into the original dataset $ cd ../../DataLad-101 write the note $ cat << EOT >> notes.txt A source to install a dataset from can also be a path, for example as in "datalad clone ../DataLad-101".
+Just as in creating datasets, you can add a description on the location of the new dataset clone with the -D/--description option.
+Note that subdatasets will not be installed by default, but are only registered in the superdataset -- you will have to do a "datalad get -n PATH/TO/SUBDATASET" to install the subdataset for file availability meta data.
+The -n/--no-data options prevents that file contents are also downloaded.
+Note that a recursive "datalad get" would install all further registered subdatasets underneath a subdataset, so a safer way to '''